The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Arrival Bus Station: Most buses from Paris will arrive at either Brussels Midi or Brussels Nord (both are major stations on the city's rail and Metro network).
 Midi is connected to Brussels Midi Station, which offers easy connections to Brussels Airport, and is situated in one of the city's most popular accommodation districts.
 Nord is located in northern Brussels, and is less convenient for reaching major attractions or hotels.
 However, it is right next door to the Brussels Congress conference center, so may suit business travelers.
 A few buses also stop at Louvain Diestspoort 5275, in the attractive university city of Leuven - a few miles east of Brussels.

-International entry status: Entry is partially open for citizens and permanent residents of France
+International entry status: Entry is unrestricted for citizens and permanent residents of France

 Conditions of entry:

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Belgium
+International entry is allowed for: Entry is unrestricted for citizens and permanent residents of Belgium

 Conditions of reentry: